 I enjoyed the movie, with a few nags, while watching it, and applaud the effort, but reflection on the nag-bits undercuts the overambitious 111-minute mini-epic, which has enough extraneous material going on for a big-scale three-hour saga.

 Get the good stuff out of the way first.
 Crowe’s always worth watching, he never gives less than his all.
 Kurylenko is sensuous and seductive.
 Popular Turkish star Erdogan–normally known for comedy– has a depth and gravitas that is considerable.
 The basic idea is thoughtful, the settings in Australia and Turkey are arresting, and there are a number of effective moments.
 Crowe gets a mighty assist from cinematographer Andrew Lesnie (Babe, The Lord Of The Rings trilogy and King Kong), who captures richly handsome images in striking color, including being able to shoot inside Istanbul’s magnificent Blue Mosque, the first time a film crew was given permission.
-CGI shots of a dust storm and the retreating Allied fleet are pretty cool.
+CGI shots of a dust storm in the Outback and of the retreating Allied fleet on the Bosporus are pretty cool.
 Trying to be even-handed with a historic enemy is certainly commendable and overdue, as former foe Turkey lost a host of brave men in the Gallipoli fiasco—ably defending against the daringly conceived but grotesquely executed invasion of their country. **

 Then, there’s that sinking feeling….
 Crowe’s heart was in the right place—born in New Zealand, living in Australia, the hardy ANZAC heritage courses in his veins.
 While he’s mainly on target with his cast, and along with his ace cameraman displays an eye to capture some telling atmosphere, he lets the tone and focus slip and slide with the unwieldy screenplay.
 Editing can be faulted as well, with a lack of background on the boys, too convenient meetups, questionable insertion of the Greek subplot, and a dubious series of wrapup material piled into the last act.
 The mystical stuff (the diviner’s ability to “find” extends beyond water) is shaky.
 The budding love story element, muted but obvious from the first time we see beautiful Kurylenko and her dadless son, is kept from going overboard, but it’s pretty unlikely.
-What the heck is that prostitute doing, prominently figured at the hotel run by the socially restricted widow and her straight-laced brother-in-law?
-The chase over the rooftop nonsense takes the movie into another vein of adventure that’s at emotional odds with the solemn quest backdrop.
+And what the heck is that prostitute character doing, prominently figured at the hotel run by the socially restricted widow and her straight-laced brother-in-law?
+The chase-over-the-rooftop nonsense takes the movie into another vein of adventure that’s at emotional odds with the solemn quest backdrop.
 The final ‘escape-action-escape-discovery-escape-here we are’ sequences are contrived and rushed.
 With a bigger production, going whole-hog for three hours, maybe some of these awkward disparate pieces would jell better.
 From many quarters, the harshest criticism came from failing to mention the historical and horrible events that ran concurrent with the story’s setting and timeline—the Armenian Genocide perpetrated by Turkey.
 More on that below.
 I enjoyed drinking in the film, but swallowing its mix of spirits carries a hangover.

 Reviews were mixed, most lauding the cast and look, many faulting the diffused attention and that sprawling screenplay, for what it crammed in and what it left out.
 Budgeted at $22,500,000, with grosses coming to $38,200,000 worldwide, fully half of that total understandably amassed in Australia and Turkey.